Connacht Senior Hurling Championship: Development

 Following the foundation of the Gaelic Athletic Association in 1884, new rules for Gaelic football and hurling were drawn up and published in the United Irishman newspaper.
 In 1886, county committees began to be established, with several counties affiliating over the next few years.
 The GAA ran its inaugural All-Ireland Senior Hurling Championship in 1887.
 The decision to establish that first championship was influenced by several factors.
 Firstly, inter-club contests in 1885 and 1886 were wildly popular and began to draw huge crowds.
 Clubs started to travel across the country to play against each other and these matches generated intense interest as the newspapers began to speculate which teams might be considered the best in the country.
 Secondly, although the number of clubs was growing, many were slow to affiliate to the Association, leaving it short of money.
 Establishing a central championship held the prospect of enticing GAA clubs to process their affiliations, just as the establishment of the FA Cup had done much in the 1870s to promote the development of the Football Association in England.
 The championships were open to all affiliated clubs who would first compete in county-based competitions, to be run by local county committees.
 The winners of each county championship would then proceed to represent that county in the All-Ireland series.
 For the first and only time in its history the All-Ireland Championship used an open draw format.
 Six teams entered the first championship, however, this number increased to nine in 1888.
 Because of this, and in an effort to reduce travelling costs, the GAA decided to introduce provincial championships in Leinster and Munster.
 It was 1900 before a provincial championship was introduced in Connacht.

 Beginnings

 The inaugural Connacht Championship featured just two teams, with Galway and Sligo automatically qualifying for the final.
 Galway won the game by 4–2 to 1–2.
 Postponements, disqualifications, objections, withdrawals and walkovers were regular occurrences during the initial years of the championship.

 Team changes

-In spite of contesting the inaugural Connacht Championship in 1900, Sligo never again fielded a team at senior level.
+In spite of contesting the inaugural Connacht Championship in 1900, Sligo only fielded a team at senior level in one other occasion - 1913.
 Roscommon became the third team to join the championship when they did so in 1901.
 Over the next twenty years they became to closest challengers to the Galway hegemony.
-Mayo contested the championship for the first time in 1905 before making just one further appearance in 1909.
+Mayo contested the championship for the first time in 1905 before making just two further appearances in 1909 and 1913.
 Leitrim were the only Connacht team never to field a team in the championship.